+- Intended antennas

+- To produce/ receive specified EM waves:

+- Radiocommunication antennas;

+- Measuring antennas;

-- Intended antennas - To produce/ receive specified EM waves: Radiocommunication antennas; Measuring antennas; EM sensors, probes; EM applicators (Industrial, Medical, Scientific) - Unintended antennas active - EM waves radiated as an unintended side-effect: - Any conductor/ installation with varying electrical current (e.g. electrical installation of vehicles) - Any slot/ opening in the screen of a device/ cable carrying RF current - Any discontinuity in transmission medium (e.g. conducting structures/ installations) irradiated by EM waves - Unintended antennas passive - Stationary (e.g. antenna masts or power line wires); Time-varying (e.g. windmill or helicopter propellers); Transient (e.g. aeroplanes, missiles)
+- EM sensors, probes;

+- EM applicators (Industrial, Medical, Scientific)

+- Unintended antennas active - EM waves radiated as an unintended sideeffect: - Any conductor/ installation with varying electrical current (e.g. electrical installation of vehicles) - Any slot/ opening in the screen of a device/ cable carrying RF current

+Unintended antennas - passive

+- Any discontinuity in transmission medium (e.g. conducting structures/ installations) irradiated by EM waves - Stationary (e.g. antenna masts or power line wires); - Time-varying (e.g. windmill or helicopter propellers); - Transient (e.g. aeroplanes, missiles)

-Antenna fuction
+Antenna function

-- Transformation of a guided EM wave (in waveguide/ transmission line) into an EM wave freely propagating in space, with specified directional characteristics (or vice versa) - Transformation from time-function in one-dimensional space into timefunction in three dimensional space - The specific form of the radiated wave is defined by the antenna structure and the environment
+Transformation of a guided EM wave (in waveguide/ transmission line) into an EM wave freely propagating in space (or vice versa)

+- Transformation from time-function into RF wave (= vectorial field dependent on time and 3 space-dimensions) - The specific form and direction of the wave is defined by the antenna structure and the environment

+Transmission line

+Power transport medium - the transition ideally without power reflections (matching devices!)

+Radiator

-- Transmission line - Power transport medium must avoid power reflections, otherwise use matching devices - Radiator - Must radiate efficiently must be of a size comparable with the half-wavelength - Resonator - Unavoidable for broadband applications resonances must be attenuated
+Must radiate efficiently - must be of a size comparable with the half-wavelength

+Resonator

+Unavoidable - for broadband applications resonances must be attenuated